marianodatrani/cmm-site/content/blog/2022-09-19-merging-spreadsheet-or-csv-files-into-one-dataframe-part-3/index.markdown

 layout: single
 ---

 Benvenuti again.
 Today we improve further our workflow started in [Part 1](https://datamariano.netlify.app/blog/2022-09-07-merging-spreadsheet-or-csv-files-into-one-dataframe-part-1/) and expanded in [Part 2](https://datamariano.netlify.app/blog/2022-09-14-merging-spreadsheet-or-csv-files-into-one-dataframe-part-2/).
-In these previous episodes we used files with clean header-row-column format so the reading function could do its work with only filename given. important to know that we have no information about files before read
+In these previous episodes we used files with clean header-row-column format so the reading function could do its work with only filename provided.  \
-As always, we start with loading the packages we will use.
+As always, we start with loading the packages we will use, continue with setting the working directory, get all filenames we want to read with the `list.files()` function and print our `filenames` to check them.
+This time we use the `readxl` package instead of `readr`, because our files this time have ".xls" and ".xlsx" extensions.

 ```r